-If you take the course, which is most suitable for those who have gained grade B or above at IGCSE level Science (or equivalent), you begin by studying the Advanced Subsidiary Level in Year 12.
-Once the Advanced Subsidiary A Levels in Biology is achieved, you can continue to take the Advanced Level qualification in Year 13.
+If you take the course, which is most suitable for those who have studied English Literature at IGCSE, you will begin by studying the Advanced Subsidiary (AS) Level in Year 12.
+Once the AS Levels in English Literature is achieved, you can continue to take the Advanced Level qualification in Year 13.